-In the opinion of management, there are no critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements and there are no assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year.
+Information about the critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is disclosed in note 23 (b) (ii) - recognition and measurement of insurance contracts.

+In the opinion of management, there are no assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year.